 If you apply to us for employment, and have lived or worked overseas, we may disclose your personal information to overseas recipients for the purposes of gathering information to assess your application.
 If you have previously worked for us, and provide our details to a prospective employer or recruitment agency located overseas, we may disclose your personal information to that entity to assist them to assess your application (e.g. Statement of Service).

-All personal information held by Achmea Australia is protected by a number of physical and electronic safeguards, as we may hold personal information electronically and in hard copy.
+All personal information held by Achmea Australia is protected by a number of physical and electronic safeguards, as we may hold personal information in soft copy and in hard copy.
 For the personal information we hold electronically we take reasonable security measures including firewalls, secure logon processes, encryption and intrusion monitoring technologies.

-For the information we hold in hard copy/on paper we have in place reasonable confidentiality procedures and we also take reasonable physical security measures.
-We also require our service providers to hold personal information securely.
+For the information we hold in hard copy/on paper we have in place reasonable confidentiality procedures, and we also take reasonable physical security measures.
+We also require our service providers to hold your personal information securely.

-If we aren’t able to meet your request for access, we will let you know why.
+If we are not able to meet your request for access, we will let you know why.

 The Privacy Officer